pingidentity/pingidentity-devops-getting-started/docs/deployment/deployK8s-AKS.md

 ---
-title: Deploy to Azure Kubernetes Service
+title: Azure Kubernetes Service
 ---
-# Deploying to Azure Kubernetes Service
+# Preparing Azure Kubernetes Service

 This directory contains scripts and deployment files to help with the deployment, management, and scaling of Ping Identity DevOps Docker images to Microsoft Azure Kubernetes Service (AKS).